15 Expats Talk about Health Insurance and Healthcare in Ireland

 We asked expat moms who gave birth in Ireland about their experiences and advice they have for other moms to be.
 They said:

 "Move to another country.
-I hear the Scandinavian countries as well as Australasia are good for birthcare," remarked one in Dublin.
+I hear the Scandinavian countries as well as Australasia are good for birthcare," said one expat in Dublin.

 "Firstly, research the process of having a baby in Ireland.
 Make sure you are familiar with local healthcare policies and public healthcare systems.
 Secondly, if you plan to give birth in Ireland, familiarise yourself with local medical facilities and the medical professionals providing services in your area.
 Thirdly, get to know the local maternity ward and its services such as prenatal classes, as well as childcare and support networks.
 Fourthly, connect with other parents in your area and seek out advice from those who have first-hand experience in raising children in Ireland.
-Finally, look for resources available to support you through all the stages of parenting," explained one expat.
+Finally, look for resources available to support you through all the stages of parenting," wrote a person living in Ireland.

 Are healthcare services good in Ireland?